Tag Archives: Cosimo Matassa

 Allen at 1600 Pennsylvania Ave, getting to know President Obama

-Warm, engaging, self-deprecating, soft-spoken, and impeccably dressed, Allen Toussaint truly defined the word – Gentle-man.
-Qualities that truly belied his most amazing and breathtaking list of rather heady and remarkable musical accomplishments.
+Warm, engaging, self-deprecating, soft-spoken, and impeccably dressed, Allen Toussaint truly defined the word – Gentle-man, with qualities that truly belied his most amazing and breathtaking list of rather heady and remarkable musical accomplishments.

 As he left us with musical memory after memory after memory.
 Is it even possible to pick a favorite?
 From “Mother in Law” to “Southern Nights”, “Working in a Coal Mine” to “Lady Marmalade”, and these are but some of the radio ‘hits’.
 They just go on and on and on….